Menu

 DDC(Destination Delivery Charge)

-The cost of transporting the container from a ship arriving at the destination port to the specified location of the container yard.
-(Price)
+The cost of transporting a container from a ship arriving at the destination port to a predetermined position in the container yard.
+(Fees)

 dead barge